 Member companies have published their approach to the management of health surveillance and fitness to work programmes within the business.
 The systems and procedures in place are summarised in the form of case studies that provide examples of good practice to be shared both within the industry and externally, to help promote the further development and improvement of health surveillance processes.
-The case studies are promoted via both the ENA and Powering Improvement web sites and complement existing good practice guidance previously published on the management of MSDs, stress and hand arm vibration.
+Topics covered include health surveillance, stress, MSDs and hand-arm vibration.

-Occupational Health Advisory Group (OHAG) Guidance Notes
+Occupational Health Advisory Group (OHAG)